Start automating your tests 10X Faster in Simple English with Testsigma

 Here are some of the scenarios where it is appropriate to use approval testing.

 3. Test Legacy Systems: It is challenging to write traditional unit tests in legacy systems due to complex dependencies or lack of proper architecture.
-Hence, approval testing can ensure that changes don’t introduce unintended side effects.
+Hence, this testing can ensure that changes don’t introduce unintended side effects.

 5. Rapid Prototyping: During the prototyping phase, the system is expected to evolve quickly.
-In such cases, approval testing can help quickly adapt to changes and ensure the new versions produce the expected results.
+In such cases, this testing can help quickly adapt to changes and ensure the new versions produce the expected results.

 When Not to Use Approval Testing?